gausby/tortoise/README.md

   - Connecting via TCP and SSL
   - The fundamentals are there, but some of the API's might change in the near future
+  - A PubSub system where one can listen to system events.
+For now connection status and ping response times can be subscribed for statistics and administrative purposes.

 Most of the public facing interface should be in the `Tortoise` module.
 See the GitHub issues for work in progress "known issues in